-3.19 Parties interested to offer a commitments proposal should use Form CR (at
+3.19 Parties interested to offer a commitments proposal should use a completed Form CR.

-Annex A).
 The form may be revised from time to time, with an updated version being available on CCCS's website.

 Applications to Vary, Substitute or Release a Commitment